 Strategy Action No. Action Overall Priority (Rank) Responsibility Cost Timing and water management, community participation in sustainable land management); recognise importance of CRMA in integrated land use management plans 2.
-Cont Strengthen environmental Mainstream environmental considerations and CRMA (as per national framework) in planning process; incorporate environmental management requirements 8.0 (10) MNRET; TAP Committee; Energy Office Incl. in functions of MNRET Year 3 management framework 2.3 and targets in state plans, sector plans (agriculture, tourism, infrastructure, energy etc) and development strategies 9.0 (2) In order to facilitate various actions in strategy 3, this action is considered very high priority in the technical assessment and is recommended for implementation in Year 1 2.4 Establish a national strategic plan for environmental response linked with updated Disaster Management Plan (identifying CRMA mechanisms) 8.0 (10) MNRET; NEMO Incl. in functions of MNRET + NEMO Year 3 3.
+Cont Strengthen environmental Mainstream environmental considerations and CRMA (as per national framework) in planning process; incorporate environmental management requirements 8.0 (10) MNRET; TAP Committee; Energy Office Incl. in functions of MNRET Year 3 management framework 2.3 and targets in state plans, sector plans (agriculture, tourism, infrastructure, energy etc) and development strategies 9.0 (2) In order to facilitate various actions in strategy 3, thi action is considered very high priority in the technica assessment and is recommended for implementation in Year 1 2.4 Establish a national strategic plan for environmental response linked with updated Disaster Management Plan (identifying CRMA mechanisms) 8.0 (10) MNRET; NEMO Incl. in functions of MNRET + NEMO Year 3 3.
 Strengthen and simplify national environmental management structure 3.1 Clearly define bureau and division roles and responsibilities within MNRET to ensure jurisdictions do not overlap and duplication ("over-management" of resources) is removed; clarify and formalise functions of OERC within MNRET; Energy Office to be included in MNRET (recognising conservation and climate change aspects of management) 9.0 (2) MNRET + Consultant Incl. in 3.6 Year 1 (ref.
-3.6) Review and revise the role objectives, functions, 8.0 (10) EQPB + Consultant Incl. in 3.6 Year 3 3.2 3.2 3.2 3.2 governance arrangements, and specific regulatory 9.0 (2) This action is considered high priority in the technical assessment and ideally would be undertaken as part of action 3.6, and therefore is recommended for implementation in Year 1 Ensure appropriate staffing for bureaus, divisions, Energy Office, EQPB; support additional staff 8.2 (8) MNRET + Consultant Incl. in 3.6 Year 2 3.3 recruitment for EQPB Office as identified in NMDP if still required under simplified or streamlined (as above) structure 9.0 (2) This action is consi assessment and ide action 3.6, and implementation in Ye ally would be und therefore is re ertaken as part of 3.4 Ensure mineral resources are addressed and covered in new structure (MNRET) 5.6 (17) MNRET + Consultant Incl. in 3.6 Year 5 J. T 8.2 (8) Ideally this action wo
+3.6) Review and revise the role objectives, functions, 8.0 (10) EQPB + Consultant Incl. in 3.6 Year 3 3.2 governance arrangements, and specific regulatory requirements and procedures of the EQPB to simplify and streamline requirements This action is consi assessment and ide action 3.6, and implementation in Ye ally would be und therefore is re ertaken as part of Ensure appropriate staffing for bureaus, divisions, Energy Office, EQPB; support additional staff 8.2 (8) MNRET + Consultant Incl. in 3.6 Year 2 3.3 recruitment for EQPB Office as identified in NMDP if still required under simplified or streamlined (as above) structure 9.0 (2) This action is consi assessment and ide action 3.6, and implementation in Ye ally would be und therefore is re ertaken as part of 3.4 Ensure mineral resources are addressed and covered in new structure (MNRET) 5.6 (17) MNRET + Consultant Incl. in 3.6 Year 5 0.4 8.2 (8) Ideally this action wo 3.6, and therefore is